Dreaming of courtroom success? Here’s how to become a barrister in the UK (Even Without a Law Degree!)

 2. Vocational

-The next crucial step in how to become a barrister is the vocational stage, where you will now finish the one-year bar course at a provider of vocational courses.
-This can be done as an integrated LLM, full-time or part-time.
+The next big step to becoming a barrister is the vocational stage, where you’ll complete a one-year bar course at a vocational provider.
+You can do this full-time, part-time, or even as an integrated LLM (Masters).

 You will be ‘called to the Bar’ after clearing this vocational component, where you will be celebrated in a ceremony like a graduation.
 However, until you finish a pupillage, you cannot practice.